Celebrating 50 Years of Adventure

 Nantahala Outdoor Center was founded in 1972 by Payson & Aurelia Kennedy, and Horace Holden Sr. The outfitter originated as a small motel and gas station along the Nantahala River in Bryson City, NC, and was the outgrowth of an idea that friends working together to pursue their outdoor passions could change lives.
 This foundation powered the success and growth of NOC to expand to offer over 120 adventure itineraries and multiple outposts and retail locations across four southeastern states.

-In 2022, NOC will proudly celebrated 50 Years of Adventure.
-As the Leaders in Outdoor Adventure, NOC has been a pioneer and advocate for the outdoors and taken nearly 8 millions guests on an adventures across the southeast and abroad.
+In 2022, NOC proudly celebrates 50 Years of Adventure.
+As the Leaders in Outdoor Adventure, NOC has been a pioneer and advocate for the outdoors and has welcomed nearly 8 millions guests at our outposts and on adventures across the southeast and abroad.

 Digital Media Assets